 Disclosure: we received one day of free car hire from Kalyves Travel during our trip to Crete and wrote about it in my post about things to do in Chania.
 I was not asked to write this post but thought it would be helpful to anyone else thinking of driving in Crete.
-Main image from Pixabay.
+Some images from Pixabay.
 This post contains compensated links.

 If you’re planning to explore Crete independently in a car, why not pin this post about driving in Crete for later.